damascenodiego/splc22challenge_dataset_learning/README.md

 To date there are no systematic procedures for generating synthetic datasets of families of FSMs with behavioral commonalities/variability for benchmarking active model learning techniques.
 Thus, the solution for this challenge can be alternatively provided as a tool for randomly generating behavioral variability models, such as Featured FSMs (_FFSMs_) or _families of FSMs_.

-As an approach to generate random FFSM/FSMs models, we expect the authors to report a systematic process and implementation to synthesize:
+As an approach to generate random FFSM/FSMs models, we expect the participants to report a systematic process and implementation to synthesize:

 - Random Featured Finite State Machines or
 - Random Families of Mealy machines.